aabbtree77/esp32-vpn/README.md

 - **Low quality sensors**, see e.g. this [discussion](https://www.youtube.com/watch?v=IGP38bz-K48) of Capacitive Soil Moisture Sensor v1.2.
   The solutions based on the electrical resistance are worse due to a rapid corrosion of the electrodes.
 We have tried submerging them into a cheap industrial gypsum, but that did not work at all.

-- Monitoring soil moisture is a much harder problem than sensing air humidity.
-Perhaps the best way is to set up a camera and observe the ground surface, but that is out of the scope of the low RAM devices.
+- Monitoring soil moisture is a harder problem than sensing air humidity.
+Perhaps the best way is to set up a camera and observe the ground surface, but that is out of the scope of the low RAM devices, unless one is content with [320x240@25FPS](https://github.com/cspwcspw/ESP32_CamToLCD).

 - Despite all the amazing work by Peter Hinch, the device could only send the MQTT messages, the receiving did not work.